updated February 2021

 Ideal readers are the people most likely to purchase your book.
 They are not the people who need the information you provide in your book: Need and want are different things.

 An ideal reader needs and wants the information in your book.
-Ideal readers must also be able to afford your book and be willing to pay for it.
+Ideal readers must also be able to afford your book and be willing to pay for and then read it.

 For an ideal reader to need, want, and be willing to pay for your book, your book must be discoverable.
 If your ideal reader doesn’t know about your book, they cannot choose it.